Source-Free Domain Adaptation for Geospatial Point Cloud Semantic Segmentation: Introduction

 \section{Introduction}

-3D geospatial point clouds—acquired via Airborne Laser Scanning (ALS), Mobile Laser Scanning (MLS), and photogrammetry—provide precise geometric representations of the real world.
-They form the foundation for cadastral surveying \cite{xia2021building}, land cover mapping \cite{10677356}, and 3D reconstruction \cite{10414143}, making semantic segmentation of large-scale 3D urban scenes a critical research topic.
-While deep learning-based methods (e.g., PointNet++ \cite{10.5555/3295222.3295263}, KPConv \cite{thomas2019kpconv} ) have demonstrated remarkable capabilities.
-However, in practical large-scale geospatial scenarios, variations in sensor modalities and data acquisition mechanisms introduce considerable domain shift, leading to performance degradation when models trained on source domains are applied to unseen target scenes, as shown in Fig. \ref{fig:domain_adaptation_overview} a.
-This phenomenon, commonly referred to as domain shift, primarily stems from two distinct factors in geospatial data: cross-scene variations and cross-sensor discrepancies.
-On one hand, cross-scene shift arises from the intrinsic diversity of urban environments.
-Differences in architectural styles, city layouts, and vegetation types across geographically distinct regions result in significant distributional discrepancies in class definitions and object appearances.
-On the other hand, cross-sensor shift is introduced by distinct data acquisition mechanisms.
-For instance, ALS typically captures bird's-eye views with relatively sparse density and uniform distribution, whereas MLS provides dense, street-level details but suffers from severe occlusions.
-Furthermore, photogrammetry-derived data exhibits a fundamental structural disparity compared to active LiDAR.
-While LiDAR captures volumetric information by penetrating vegetation gaps, photogrammetry is inherently limited to surface-level geometry inferred from multi-view matching, often resulting in distinct noise distributions and a lack of sub-canopy details.
-Such variations in point density, geometric structure, and viewing angles create a substantial feature gap between domains, hindering the generalization capability of deep learning models.
+\IEEEPARstart{T}{hree} dimensional geospatial point clouds, acquired via Airborne Laser Scanning (ALS), Mobile Laser Scanning (MLS), and photogrammetry, provide precise geometric representations of the real world \cite{11422025,CHEN2026675,WANG2025422}.
+They form the foundation for cadastral surveying \cite{xia2021building}, land cover mapping \cite{CHEN202518}, and 3D reconstruction \cite{10414143}, making semantic segmentation of large-scale 3D urban scenes a critical research topic.
+Despite the strong performance of deep learning-based methods for point cloud interpretation \cite{9127813}, their generalization to unseen large-scale geospatial scenes remains limited by domain shift~\cite{10818527,WANG2025422}.
+In geospatial data, such domain shift mainly arises from two sources: cross-scene variations and cross-sensor discrepancies.
+Cross-scene shift is caused by the intrinsic diversity of urban environments, where differences in architectural styles, city layouts, vegetation types, and object appearances lead to distributional discrepancies across regions.
+Cross-sensor shift, by contrast, stems from sensor-specific scanning geometry and sampling mechanisms, which induce variations in point density and spatial distribution patterns~\cite{WANG2025422,GAO2026339}.